conan-io/conan-io.github.io/_posts/2019-06-26-An-introduction-to-the-Dear-ImGui-library.markdown

 To make Conan install the libraries and generate the files needed to build the project with CMake, we create a *conanfile.py* that declares the dependencies for the project.
-Besides from the GLFW library we already talked about we need the GLEW library to handle OpenGL functions loading.
+Besides from the GLFW library we already talked about, we need the GLEW library to handle OpenGL functions loading.
 We will use ``CMakeDeps`` to generate the configuration files for CMake, and ``CMakeToolchain`` to generate all the information that the build-system needs.
 We are also copying the required bindings for GLFW and OpenGL3 in the